notothen/radpilot/README.md

 The two values supplied to the ```recto_qplot_2``` function are for the y axis range limits.
 You may need to experiment with these.
 You may also want to rename and subset your Bioanalyzer run data, but in principle that's all!

-More details including subsetting and renaming and an extended application where bioanalyzer data is imported in R and plotted for the target taxa from Christiansen et al. 2021 can be found in the script ```02_empirical_digests.R``` from the the ```scripts``` folder: https://github.com/notothen/radpilot/tree/main/scripts
+More details including subsetting and renaming and an extended application where bioanalyzer data is imported in R and plotted for the target taxa from Christiansen et al. 2021 can be found in the script ```02_empirical_digests.R``` from the ```scripts``` folder: https://github.com/notothen/radpilot/tree/main/scripts

 ## Part 3: Estimate marker density